mmbman/Katagiri/1984-03-22-Mindfulness-Talk-2.md

 <a href="https://www.mnzencenter.org/the-dainin-katagiri-audio-archive/track-1-of-38923791" target="_blank">Listen to Part 1 of this talk on mnzencenter.org</a>
 </p>

 **Katagiri Roshi:** [Yesterday] I talked about the practice of mindfulness on the basis of observing the body as impure.
-But this practice must be understood more deeply than as usual: *as usual* means as [in the] moral sense.
+But this practice must be understood more deeply than as usual; *as usual* means as [in the] moral sense.
 So [...]
 I talked about Dogen Zenji’s deep understanding of what the human body is.
 The human body is completely beyond pure or impure.
 So he says the body you are observing is nothing but a bag of skin, but simultaneously it is the universe, the entire whole world.
 The entire whole world is considered as, according to Dogen’s term, the *total dynamic working*.
 Generally speaking, it’s nothing but motion, function.
 So Dogen Zenji uses *the entire whole world*; that means your body is melted away into the total dynamic working.

 For instance, if you are right in the middle of the function of the flower, you are sucked in, you disappear.
 Just like a black hole in the universe: everything is sucked in, we don’t know what’s going on in there.
 But this is nothing but motion and energy, and constantly working [...]
 This is, we say temporarily, the entire whole world.

-So your body what?
+So your body [is] what?
 Your body is a bag of skin; when you see it from your naked eye, temporarily we say, “Oh, human body is here.”
 But strictly speaking, the next moment your body is sucked in by total dynamic working.
 So next moment you don’t know; your body is disappeared.

 That [is the meaning of] *total dynamic working*; function.
 That is called *the entire whole world*.
 So we say, return home and sit in peace and harmony, return to the total dynamic working.
 Your body, your nose, each pore, your breath – return to this total dynamic working.
 So that’s why you don’t know what’s going on there.
 You don’t know.

 And then this total dynamic working is something difficult to understand or to see, because [there is] no form, no colors, no smell – just working.
 So that’s why we can see it only through various forms, so-called human body, or physical activity, or mental activity, or thought, or trees, whatever it is.
-Through those forms, marks.
+[We see it only] through those forms, marks.
 And then we can see total dynamic working within them.

 So always there is a form, but simultaneously no form.
 That’s why *no form* means form returns to total dynamic working, so no form.
-That’s why “emptiness is form, form is emptiness.”
+That’s why [we say] “emptiness is form, form is emptiness.”

 #### 1 - 5:50

 Ryokan Zen Master, when he was about to die, was asked by his disciples, “What do you think about life and death?”
 He said, “A maple leaf, showing its back and front.
 It is falling.”
 Can you see this?
-A maple leaf showing it’s back and front; it is falling... means there is only total dynamic working, so-called *to be falling*.
+A maple leaf showing its back and front; it is falling... means there is only total dynamic working, so-called *to be falling*.

-But it’s pretty difficult to see, to understand that activity or motion, so-called *to be falling*.
-How do we know?
+But it’s pretty difficult to see [or] to understand that activity or motion, so-called *to be falling*.
+How do we know [it]?
 We should know it through the form, so-called showing its front, sometimes its back.
 That is purity or impurity.
 But in the process of this entire working, at the moment its back is shown, next moment the back returns to total dynamic working.
-That means the form of the back is melted away into the process of total dynamic working.
-So next moment, the front appears.
+That means the form of the back is melted away into the process of total dynamic working, so next moment, the front appears.
 But the next moment the front is also melted away into total dynamic working, so-called falling.
 So, nothing.
 Front, no front.
 Back, no back.
 What’s that?
 That is called [...] total dynamic working; just falling.

 This is called, “Who does [this]?”
 We don’t know who does [this].
 Maple leaf does?
 No. Autumn does?
 No. What does?
 We don’t know.
 Even though you don’t like it, you always show front and back.
 Even though you don’t like it, you have to show the back.
 Even though you like the front, the front does not appear.
 Who controls this?
 We don’t know.

 But our intellectual sense wants to know who does this, who orders it, who controls it.
 That’s why [we have] theory, okay? *[He laughs.]* Finally we say, “Divinity does [this].”
 A certain governor, controller.
-[There are] two watches there: front and back, purity or impurity, and in the middle, there is a watchmaker there.
-The watchmaker controls this one, and the two of them are exactly working together simultaneously, showing exact time.
-So he has to control it.
+[There are] two watches there – front and back, purity or impurity – and in the middle, there is a watchmaker there.
+The watchmaker controls this one, and the two of them are exactly working together simultaneously, showing exact time, so he has to control it.
 That is our intellectual [view]: philosophy, psychology. *[He chuckles.]* But the reality of human existence is completely beyond *who does it*, whatever you say.
 The watchmaker?
 The watchmaker himself is also showing the front and back, front and back.
 This is life and death.
 So who does it?
 You say “divinity,” who lives somewhere.
 What is that?
 That is nothing but the idea of absolute entities [we make].
-So finally what is this?
+So finally, what is this?

-Finally, whatever you say, whatever ideas you make, whatever wonderful philosophical systems you establish... these mansions appear, next moment disappear.
+Finally, whatever you say, whatever ideas you make, whatever wonderful philosophical systems you establish... these mansions appear, and next moment disappear.
 All are sucked in, just functioning, completely beyond your like or dislike.

 So that’s why Ryokan says [life and death is] just a maple leaf.
 Maple leaf is his life, his death; nothing but just a leaf.
 [What does] Ryokan’s life as a maple leaf teach us?
-Nothing special; just showing its front and back.
-And constantly it is falling.
+Nothing special; just showing its front and back, and constantly it is falling.
 That’s it.

 #### 1 - 11:45

 Dogen Zenji uses the term *the entire universe of the ten directions*.
 This is a technical term; Buddhism often uses this term. *Ten directions* means not only spatial dimensions but dimension in time too.
 Completely, totally.
 So what is the universe, what is universal life?
 Universal life is nothing but the entire total dynamic working, motion, function.
 That’s it.

 So very naturally, Dogen Zenji [says] that is your body, [which is called] the body you are observing.
 But what are you observing?
 You are observing two things: one is nothing but the back of the skin, the other one is the entire universe of the ten directions, even though you don’t know it.
 What is this? [...]
 That body which you are observing is that which is vividly jumping along, living.
 He says *living*, or *jumping along*, or *hopping along*.
 This is characteristic of the entire universe of the ten directions.

 So your body is just like that.
 But you always see your body as just like “my body,” a form, nothing *[unintelligible]*.
-It’s very difficult for us to see that the body [is that] which is vividly jumping along, or vividly living; we don’t see it.
+It’s very difficult for us to see that the body [is that] which is vividly jumping along, or vividly living.
+We don’t see it.
 That’s why Dogen Zenji has to say this continually, and also we have to listen to it constantly, again and again... a thousand times, a million times.
 Otherwise it doesn’t penetrate your body; you don’t understand it.

 #### 1 - 14:50